Seasonal Naturalist, Winter, paid, hourly

 Start Date: October 1 (more details below)

-The seasonal naturalist will teach classroom nature programs, assist with assembling pre- and post-visit materials for classroom visits, maintain database records for classroom programs, and assist with care of the educational live animals.
-Other tasks may include weekend event planning, leading birthday parties and scout groups, website design and upkeep, brochure and poster design, and exhibit planning and design as skills and time allow.
+The seasonal naturalist will teach classroom nature programs, work with naturalists to modify classroom teaching points and methods, help with festivals and events, and assist with teaching days at the center when school is not in session.
+Other tasks may include weekend programs, leading birthday parties and scout groups, website design and upkeep, brochure and poster design, and exhibit planning and design as skills and time allow.

 - Experience teaching in an elementary classroom setting;